Battle of St. Vith: The double envelopment of the Schnee Eifel

 On the American side, the significant events were decisions from General Courtney Hodges, commander of First Army, and General Middleton of VIII Corps, committing combat commands of the 7th and 9th Armored Divisions to support the 106th Division defense.
 Middleton also threw in the 168th battalion of corps engineers from the Corps reserve.
-General Alan Walter Jones, commander of the 106th had also sent reinforcements to Winterspelt and Schoenberg around noon.
+General Alan W. Jones, commander of the 106th had also sent reinforcements to Winterspelt and Schoenberg around noon.
 There was also a counterattack by Colonel Charles C. Cavender of the 423d Regiment, which retook the village of Bleialf.
 The more significant event was an interruption in communications that led Jones to believe Middleton did not wish a retreat from the Schnee Eifel.
 Middleton stated to others that Jones would move the 106th west of the Our River about the same time.